Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 The configuration of the PICO is a important step of the project.

-To flash the PICO, use the **pza-pico-modbus-dio.uf2** by going to the following link :
+First of all, you will **pza-pico-modbus-dio.uf2** to program the PICO.
+The file is available in the following link :

 ```bash
   https://github.com/Panduza/panduza-adapters-sdk/releases/tag/v0.0.2
 ```

 To communicate with the PICO in modbus protocol, we have integrated a library.
 The following link is the documentation of the library :